robotframework/robotframework/INSTALL.rst

 Uninstallation after using Windows installer
 ''''''''''''''''''''''''''''''''''''''''''''

-If `Windows installer`_  has been used, uninstallation can be done using `Control Panel > Add/Remove Programs`.
+If `Windows installer`_  was used to install an earlier version of Robot Framework, uninstallation can be done using
+`Control Panel > Add/Remove Programs`.
 Robot Framework is listed under Python applications.